 Mr. Donovan has provided testimony before the United States Senate Committee on Banking, Housing and Urban Affairs (Jan.
 25, 2007) concerning the CARD Act and before the House of Representatives Subcommittee on Commercial and Administrative Law, Committee on the Judiciary, concerning the Arbitration Fairness Act (Apr.
 29, 2009).

 Mr. Donovan has appeared as faculty member and speaker at the American Bar Association’s Class Action Forum, the Pennsylvania Bar Institute’s Banking Law Update, the Practicing Law Institute’s Financial Services Litigation Forum, the Consumer Credit Regulation Forum of the New Jersey Bar Association, and the National Consumer Rights Litigation Conference sponsored by the National Consumer Law Center.

-Mr. Donovan is a member of the American Bar Association (Litigation and Business Law Sections), the Pennsylvania Bar Association, the New York Bar Association, and the District of Columbia Bar Association.
+Mr. Donovan is a member of the American Bar Association (Litigation and Business Law Sections), the Philadelphia Bar Association, the New York Bar Association, and the District of Columbia Bar Association.
 He is the Chair of the Consumer Law Subcommittee of the ABA Litigation Section’s Class Actions and Derivative Suits Committee.
 He is also the former Vice Chair of the National Association of Consumer Advocates and an active member of Trial Lawyers for Public Justice.
 He received the 2009 Vern Countryman Award for Excellence in Consumer Law awarded by the National Consumer Law Center and was a 2007 Trial Lawyer of the Year Finalist recognized by Public Justice.